-By now, you’ve made significant progress on your business plan.
-With this, the eighth article in our creating a business plan series, we’re going to focus on how to include a funding request.
+By now, you’ve made significant progress in developing your business plan.
+With this, the eighth article in our Creating a Detailed Business Plan series will focus on including a funding request.

-Business plans are generally the catalyst for the explicit purpose of requesting banks, lenders and investors to invest money into a company.
-On most occasions, the business plan and funding is to help support business growth or rapidly scale a start-up company.
+Business plans are generally the catalyst for requesting banks, lenders, and investors to invest money into a company.
+Usually, the business plan and funding help support business growth or rapidly scale a startup company.

 As you can imagine, this makes the funding request section extremely important.
-Business plans can be written even in the presence of ample existing funding and can be in stages to support different business expansion phases.
-If you aren’t looking for outside investment,
+Business plans can be written even with ample existing funding and can be in stages to support different business expansion phases.
+You can omit a funding request if you aren’t looking for outside investment.

 A funding request is no time to be shy.
 Your readers will know what funding you’re after when they get to this section, so be forthright.
 Declare your business funding needs now and in the future.
 Give exact figures, and spell out any further infusions you’ll require over the next five years.

-Explain how long the funds will be needed, when you plan on repayments and when the investor can expect a return.
-It’s also useful to spell out whether you’d prefer a loan, a grant, or a direct investment, and any other relevant terms that you would like included.
-Are you willing to give up equity in your business to secure the loan or will be you personally underwriting the loan from your assets?
+Explain how long the funds will be needed, when you plan on repayments, and when the investor can expect a return.
+It’s also helpful to spell out whether you’d prefer a loan, a grant, a direct investment, and any other relevant terms you would like included.
+For example, are you willing to give up equity in your business to secure the loan, or will you be personally underwriting the loan from your assets?

-You might also be using the funds to retire debt, create and market a new product line, or possibly a combination of things.
+You might also use the funds to retire debt, create and market a new product line, or combine things.
 Whatever the use, be rigorous in your explanations.

 If you have any solid, situational plans for the business that might positively impact investors, you should spell them out.

 Consider your plans for scaling your business.
 If there’s an expectation of a lucrative buyout or acquisition after meeting specific benchmarks, mention this.
-If you plan on selling a portion of the company to focus your efforts in more profitable areas, describe your plans.
+Describe your goals if you plan on selling a portion of the company to focus your efforts on more profitable areas.

-Mention any primary debt service you plan to make, mainly if it will put your company on a stronger footing for the future.
+Mention any primary debt service you plan to make, mainly if it will put your company on a firmer footing for the future.

 This question is critical.
-It would help if you convinced your readers that you would be a good steward of their money and your business.
-They aren’t giving you money out of the kindness of their hearts, after all.
-They expect to be paid back and to realise a healthy return.
-If they feel they can’t trust you or your ability to make this happen, they likely won’t want to get involved.
+It would help convince your readers that you would be a good steward of their money and your business.
+It’s essential to remember that those who are providing you with money are doing so with the expectation of being paid back and making a profit.
+If they don’t trust you or doubt your ability to make this happen, they may not be willing to get involved.

 Putting together a funding request can be daunting.
 Asking your accountant for help is always a good idea.
-You can also use tools such as Microsoft Excel and financial planning software like LivePlan.
+You can also use tools like Microsoft Excel and financial planning software like LivePlan.
 If you need further assistance, we’re ready to help out.
-To learn more about Noirwolf consulting services, and how we can be of great help to you, contact us today.